junxit/us-congress-bills-117/metadata.md

 - 2022-03-15 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-271.
 - 2022-03-15 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-271.
 - 2022-03-16 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2022-05-11 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2022-07-21 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2022-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin with an amendment.
+With written report No. 117-170.
+- 2022-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin with an amendment.
+With written report No. 117-170.
+- 2022-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 512.